ENERGY IN ACTION – EPISODE 088

 What is your advice for someone with mitochondrial disease when starting a new exercise routine?

 When you start exercising, especially when you’re more severely affected by the disease, it’s best to start low and go slow.
-Within the rehabilitation center we have performed research on muscle fatigue because it’s one of the most disabling symptoms of mitochondrial disease.
+Within the rehabilitation center we have performed research on muscle The overall feeling of tiredness or lack of energy.
+It is not the same as simply feeling drowsy or sleepy.
+Being fatigued means having no motivation or energy. because it’s one of the most disabling symptoms of mitochondrial disease.
 Mitochondria deliver energy and because they don’t perform well, when you start exercising lactate increases early, causing muscle pain and fatigue.
 It’s recommended to start exercising at only 30% of capacity, building slowly, and you’ll find you’re not as fatigued and you can increase the intensity of the exercise.
 Starting low, focus on building duration, then building intensity.

 What is the best way to measure the appropriate duration and intensity of an exercise routine?